Dielectric spectroscopy of hydrogenated hexagonal boron nitride ceramics: Results and discussion

-\newlength{\thickarrayrulewidth} For the pristine h-BN, the frequency independent permittivity is expected and is similar to the calculated value is reported by several authors\cite{Laturia2018,Kim2012a,Kumar2016}.
+The untreated h-BN results are similar to the calculated values reported by several authors\cite{Laturia2018,Kim2012a,Kumar2016}.
 For h-BN, the 2D structure inherently implies anisotropy, to which the anticipated bulk complex permittivity in-plane ($\varepsilon_{\textrm{r,}\parallel}$) is dissimilar to the out-of-plane value ($\varepsilon_{\textrm{r,}\perp}$); calculations demonstrate that electronic polarisation predominantly contributes with $\varepsilon_{\textrm{r,}\parallel}>\varepsilon_{\textrm{r,}\perp}$\cite{Laturia2018}.
-However, even though the field orientations vary amongst PPC, BCP and MCP, anisotropy is not measured at all in the pure samples.
-This implies that the dielectric properties of macroscopic hot pressed BN is isotropic.
+Even though the field orientations vary amongst PPC, BCP and MCP, anisotropy is not measured implying that the macroscopic dielectric properties of hot pressed h-BN ceramics is isotropic.